 |Second infusion†||500 mL||50 mL/hour||50 mL/hour every hour||200 mL/hour|

 |Subsequent infusions‡||500 mL||100 mL/hour||50 mL/hour every hour||200 mL/hour|

 For infusion reactions of any grade/severity, immediately interrupt the DARZALEX infusion and manage symptoms.
 Management of infusion reactions may further require reduction in the rate of infusion, or treatment discontinuation of DARZALEX as outlined below [see Warnings and Precautions (5.1)].

 - Grade 1–2 (mild to moderate): Once reaction symptoms resolve, resume the infusion at no more than half the rate at which the reaction occurred.
 If the patient does not experience any further reaction symptoms, infusion rate escalation may resume at increments and intervals as clinically appropriate up to the maximum rate of 200 mL/hour (Table 4).

-- Grade 3 (severe): If the intensity of the reaction decreases to Grade 2 or lower, consider restarting the infusion at no more than half the rate at which the reaction occurred.
-If the patient does not experience additional symptoms, resume infusion rate escalation at increments and intervals as outlined in Table 2.
+- Grade 3 (severe): Once reaction symptoms resolve, consider restarting the infusion at no more than half the rate at which the reaction occurred.
+If the patient does not experience additional symptoms, resume infusion rate escalation at increments and intervals as outlined in Table 4.
 Repeat the procedure above in the event of recurrence of Grade 3 symptoms.
 Permanently discontinue DARZALEX upon the third occurrence of a Grade 3 or greater infusion reaction.